Women’s Backpacking Gear

 The MontBell Plasma 1000 (men’s / women’s) has one of the best warmth-to-weight ratios of any jacket we tested.
 If you’re an ultralight backpacker looking for the lowest weight for the most warmth, you can stop scrolling here.

-At around eight ounces, the Plasma 1000 is perfect for long carries and packs super small for big adventures.
-It’s an all-time favorite of CleverHiker Founder, Dave Collins.
-He’s put over 500 miles on his Plasma 1000 including treks in Wyoming’s Wind River Range, Washington’s Olympic National Park, and Patagonia.
+At around eight ounces, the Plasma 1000 is perfect for long carries and compresses super small for big adventures.
+It’s an all-time favorite of CleverHiker Founder Dave Collins.
+He’s put over 500 miles on his Plasma 1000, including treks in Wyoming’s Wind River Range, Washington’s Olympic National Park, and Patagonia.

-The Plasma is the only jacket on this list using 1000 fill down.
-This jacket is in a class of its own for warmth and loft – a dreamy combination for backpacking.
-It may weigh about the same as some of the other ultralight jackets on our list, but it certainly feels warmer.
-The Plasma is an ideal layer when sleeping on sub-freezing nights, while making coffee in the morning, and staying warm just before bed.
+The Plasma is the only jacket on this list that uses 1000-fill power down.
+It stands in a class of its own for warmth and loft, making it a dream for backpacking.
+While it weighs about the same as some other ultralight jackets on our list, it certainly feels warmer.
+The Plasma is an ideal layer for sleeping on sub-freezing nights, making coffee in the morning, and staying warm just before bed.

 This jacket doesn’t skimp on features.
-We like the two-way hood adjustments, two zippered hand pockets, and that the hem can be adjusted from within the pockets.
+We appreciate the two-way hood adjustments, the two zippered hand pockets, and the ability to adjust the hem from within the pockets.

 The biggest con of the Plasma 1000 is its extremely high price tag.
 However, if you’re a thru-hiker or backcountry traveler looking for truly top-of-the-line, ultralight warmth for 3-season trips, the Plasma 1000 is worth every penny for unrivaled comfort and huge weight savings.

-You also sacrifice a bit of durability with a jacket this light, so the 7D Nylon exterior is more prone to rips and tears than heftier options.
-But this is an issue with ultralight gear in general – not specifically the Plasma 1000 – so we always recommend carrying repair tape for patching in the backcountry.
+You do sacrifice some durability with a jacket this light.
+The 7D nylon exterior is more prone to rips and tears compared to heavier options.
+However, this is a common issue with ultralight gear in general, not just the Plasma 1000.
+We always recommend carrying repair tape for patching in the backcountry.

 REI 650 Down Jacket